calvinfroedge/image-item-component/README.md

 - attachTo: $('#domElement')
 This targets the element the image picker should be attached to.
+- bindUploadedTo: $('#domElement')
+This is a DOM element to attach an upload to.
+This is so you can position it outside of the component.
 - sizer: {scaleFactor: 1.5}
 This determines how much the size slider should scale the image with each movement.
 The default is 1, which results in a 10% change for each position.
 Thus, the range of sizes using the standard scaling factor is 50-150% of original image size, on 10% intervals.